Poleric/spm2022-scraper/README.md

 - pdf2image
 - pyzbar

 Some part still undoned but otherwise works well enough.
-Probably not gonna change much, since this would only work until June 14th 6a.m. when they will take it down.
+Probably not gonna change much, since this would only work until June 14th 6 p.m. when they will take the results website.